-Gro Group
+Group

-2014 RM'000 2013 RM'000
+Group 2015 RM'000 2014 RM'000

-At 1 July 2013/2012 (276) (397)

-Charge for the financial year (23) (50)
+At 1 July Charge for the financial year Reversal of impairment loss (285) (276) (23) 14

-Impairment loss no longer required 14 63

-Written off - 108

-At 30 June 2014/2013 (285) (276)
+At 30 June (261) (285)

 Trade receivables that are individually determined to be impaired at the end of each reporting period relate to those debtors that exhibit significant financial difficulties and have defaulted on payments.
 These receivables are not secured by any collateral or credit enhancements.